calandrajose/CocktailsRecipes/README.md

+You can take a look at this project [HERE](https://github.com/facebook/create-react-app).

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](homemadebartender.netlify.app).

 ## Available Scripts